RahulDasari1/event_website/README.md

 # Illuminate - College Technical Fest

-Welcome to Illuminate, the annual technical fest of [Your College Name]!
+Welcome to Illuminate, the annual technical fest of CMR Institute of Technology!
 This README provides an overview of the event, its purpose, features, and instructions for participants.

 ![alt text](<Screenshot (38)-1.png>)